overhangio/tutor/docs/troubleshooting.rst

 .. _webserver:

-"Cannot start service nginx: driver failed programming external connectivity"
+"Cannot start service caddy: driver failed programming external connectivity"
 -----------------------------------------------------------------------------

-The containerized Nginx needs to listen to ports 80 and 443 on the host.
-If there is already a webserver, such as Apache or Nginx, running on the host, the nginx container will not be able to start.
+The containerized Caddy needs to listen to ports 80 and 443 on the host.
+If there is already a webserver, such as Apache, Caddy or Nginx, running on the host, the caddy container will not be able to start.
 To solve this issue, check the section on :ref:`how to setup a web proxy <web_proxy>`.

 "Couldn't connect to docker daemon"
 -----------------------------------